jonahng/vttp5a-day11l/README.md

 railway up         -- runs the project in railway

 Once the project is deployed, go to railway>Settings generate publicdomain to make it public and have URL

+use postman to act as a client to probe the website and see what is returned by the server